vemuribv/cse-dl-final-project/README.md

 Initially I had planned to use INSERT LINK as an empirical way of determining whether PCA or the autoencoder resulted in a kmeans clustering that was closed to ground truth.
 However, I found that outside of 2-3 clusters/cancer types, there was too much overlap between types to realistically match a predicted cluster to a ground truth cluster.

 ## Results

+The autoencoder itself achieved a final loss of INSERT after 5 epochs of training.

 I settled on visualization between the two competing methods to determine which may have the better performance for this use case.